Alexiisssss/Alexiisssss/README.md

 <span style="color: blue;">**About Me**🌟</span>

-I have been programming for 3 years.
 I studied to be a Java developer and have some commercial experience in Java.
 I constantly improve my skills and knowledge in this programming language with the necessary technology stack for development.
 I worked in an international company where I wrote VBA macros for Word and Excel documents.
 I am learning JavaScript + HTML + CSS and have a couple of projects.
 I have completed many test tasks in this language.
 Currently, I am learning (working) with 1C-Bitrix.
 I am also taking courses in artificial intelligence development (Python).
 I am a versatile and multifaceted person.
 I easily find compromises and enjoy working in a team.
 I am persistent and goal-oriented.

 <span style="color: blue;">**Projects**🚀</span>